wsong1985/Diabetes_Analysis/README.md

       * BalancedRandomForestClassifier Model
       * EasyEnsembleClassifier Model
       * Deep Learning Model (with Keras-Tuner)
-   * According to the results, the neural network model discovered using Keras-Tuner outperformed the other machine learning models with an accuracy of 0.854.
+   * According to the results, the neural network model discovered using Keras-Tuner outperformed the other machine learning models with an accuracy of approximately 0.855.

 ## Tableau Analysis